 All this strikes me as a holy but somehow misdirected zeal.
 The more so since I have read some of the more frankly barbarian reviews.
 I pick up the Freie Presse of Irvington, N. J., and find that a Doctor Gustav Holveg, a Danish socialist, accuses Mencken of plotting to revive the ancient Roman Empire, restore the plutocratic Caesarian dynasty and make Latin the language of the world.
 His quotations from the volume form a convincing presentment of his case.
 He proves, by Mencken's aristocratic tastes and dicta, how much the latter advocates a return of the most arrogant of aristocracies.
-He shows by a set of charts, and with an ingenuity that Professor Sherman might envy, how Mencken gradually conducts the reader through a maze of technical terms-all of them in violent contrast to the direct Saxon speech-like "oryza," "Umbilicari," "glycosuria," "Treuga Dei."
-Then, while the reader is benumbed by this erudition, he is sprayed with a rain of French phrases (and Dr. Holveg shows how insidious is this methodical approach) until finally Mencken conceals his empirical purpose no longer and, in his concluding chapter on "Puritanism as a Literary Force," shows his fine, Italian hand.
-The list of Latin words is staggering, stupendous, revealing.
-Dr. Holveg has found page after page literally studded with suspicious foreign slogans; in nineteen pages alone there occur such pieces of direct Latin propaganda as "Quid est veritas?"
-"Eheu fugaces," "Vanitas vanitatum; omnis unitas!" "mobile vulgus," "imprimatur," "ad infinitum," "in utero," "dramatis personae," "magnum opus," "exempli gratia," "brutum fulmen," a priori," "e.g." and "nil!"
+He shows by a set of charts, and with an ingenuity that Professor Sherman might envy, how Mencken gradually conducts the reader through a maze of technical terms-all of them in violent contrast to the direct Saxon speech-like "coryza," "Umbilicari," "glycosuria," "Treuga Dei."
+Then, while the reader is benumbed by this erudition, he is sprayed with a rain of French phrases (and Dr. Holveg shows how the phrases (and Dr. Holveg shows how the phrases) (and Dr. Holveg shows h insidious is this methodical approach) until finally Mencken conceals his empirical purfinally Mencken conceals his empirical paragraphics no longer and, in his concluding chapter on "Puritanism as a Literary Force," shows his fine, Italian hand.
+The list of Latin words streendous, revealing.
+Dr. is staggering, stupendous, revealing.
+Dr. Holveg has found page after page literally studded with suspicious foreign slogans; in studded with suspicious foreign slogans; in nineteen pages alone there occur such pieces of direct Latin propaganda as "Quid est veritas?"
+"Eheu fugaces," "Vanitas vanitatum; omnis vanitas!" "mobile vulgus," "imprimatur," "ad infinitum," "in utero," "dramatis personue," "magnum opus," "exempli gratia," "brutum fulmen," "a priori," "e. g." and "nil!"